wp-plugins/automatic-post-tagger/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 1.3 =
+* New feature: You can choose to analyse only a specific part of the content.

 = 1.2 =
 * New features: Customizable word separators and more control over the searching process.